white-arrow10/sales-customer-dashboards/README.md

-# Customer & Sales Intelligence Dashboard | Retail Analytics
+# Customer & Sales Intelligence Dashboards

 ## Overview
 This project delivers a Tableau-powered analytics product for retail businesses, focusing on customer behavior, sales, and profitability.
 Designed for business stakeholders, the dashboards provide interactive analysis capabilities, streamlining reporting and informing data-driven decisions.